Skip to content

 Configuration Files

 Users can configure EMQX with configuration files or environment variables.
-This section introduces the EMQX configuration files.
-It also provides the basic configuration instructions for the most commonly used functions in EMQX.
+This section mainly introduces the EMQX configuration files and provides the basic configuration instructions for the most commonly used functions in EMQX.
 For comprehensive configuration items with detailed explanations, see EMQX Open Source Configuration Manual and EMQX Enterprise Configuration Manual.

 InstallationPath